naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.12.fine.tuning.and.troubleshooting.ospf.md

 Although the dead interval defaults to four times the hello interval and does not have to be explicitly configured, it is a good practice to document the new dead interval in the configuration

 #### OSPF Network Types

+OSPF defines five network types:
+- **Point-to-point:** Two routers interconnected over a common link.
+No other routers are on the link.
+This is often the configuration in WAN links.
+- **Broadcast multiaccess:** Multiple routers interconnected over an Ethernet network
+- **NBMA:** Multiple routers interconnected in a network that does not allow broadcasts, such as Frame Relay.
+- **Point-to-multipoint:** Multiple routers interconnected in a hub-and-spoke topology over an NMBA network.
+Often used to connect branch sites (spokes) to a central site (hub)
+- **Virtual links:** Special OSPF network used to interconnect distant OSPF areas to the backbone area

+Multiaccess networks create two challenges for OSPF regarding the flooding of LSAs:

+- **Creation of multiple adjacencies:** Ethernet networks can potentially interconnect many OSPF routers over a common link.
+- **Extensive flooding of LSAs:** Link-state routers flood their link-state packets when OSPF is initialized or when the topology changes.
+This flooding can become excessive without a mechanism to reduce the number of adjacencies

+## DR/BDR Election